Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Co-occurring addiction and mental health treatment, people with trauma and adult men
+• Rehab for adult men, co-occurring addiction and mental health treatment and people with trauma

-• Intensive outpatient treatment services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services
+• Intensive outpatient treatment program, outpatient treatment and regular outpatient treatment

 North Central Behavioral Health Systems Ottawa Area Office - 32.5 miles from Princeton, IL

-North Central Behavioral Health Systems Ottawa Area Office is a dual diagnosis treatment center in Ottawa, Illinois that provides treatment services for drug and alcohol addiction and mental health disorders that include panic disorder as well as anorexia.
+North Central Behavioral Health Systems Ottawa Area Office is a dual-diagnosis treatment center in Ottawa, IL that provides treatment services for drug or alcohol use and mental health disorders that include panic disorder as well as schizophrenia.

 Address: 727 East Etna Road, Ottawa, IL 61350 in La Salle County